OpenUnited/ux-prototype/README.md

 TL;DR: we decided to discontinue using Figma for UX/UI prototyping and specifications.
 We now do UX/UI prototyping and specifications as code, in this repo, using TailwindCSS and [TailwindUI](https://tailwindui.com/).

+In this repo, we prototype and specify the target UX.
+Whilst we try to align the contents in this app with reality (e.g. data structures in json files reflect the real platform), this repo is however not deployed to production.
+The [platform repo](https://github.com/OpenUnited/platform) has all production code, for the backend and deliberately simple frontend.

 ## Getting started / how to run this app

 Good if you fork this repo, then depending on your local environment, do something like the following with "OpenUnited" changed for your own GitHub username: